gosuda/boxo-starter-kit/README.md

 > **Boxo is Cool, but How to Use It?**

 Step-by-step guide to using [Boxo](https://github.com/ipfs/boxo), the modular Go libraries extracted from IPFS.
-This repository provides small, incremental examples that show how to build with Boxo, from the very basics to higher-level concepts.
+This repository provides small, incremental examples showing how to build with Boxo—from the basics to advanced topics.

 ## Prerequisites
 - Go 1.25+